cindywfeng/SP-app/README.md

 ## Future Features

-Send customized e-mails.
+1. Send customized e-mails.
 Currently, the E-mail function posts a stringified JSON object to Nodemailer that in turn creates the email sent to the user.
 The stringified object is currently the raw version of the routine object.
 I would like to find a solution that would allow me sending modified objects so that the reports become more readable and customized.
+2. Include charts and counters to give more detailed information about the frequency and duration of the use of the skincare products in the user's library.

 </pre>